Aklilu-Mandefro/PHP-MVC-API-For-Book-Library-System/README.md

 # Book Rest API

 This project is for searching books with rest API in PHP.
+It is an API for book library system that has the following features:
+1. Find books by title, author name or ISBN
+2. Find authors by name
+3. Pagination

 ## Setup